-Over five years (2017-2021) the RECAP preterm Consortium developed a sustainable platform for research on children and adults born preterm.
+Over five years (2017-2021) the RECAP preterm Consortium developed a sustainable platform for research on children and adults born very preterm or with very low birth weight.
 The platform enables stratified sub-group analyses of sociodemographic and clinical characteristics, neonatal complications, and otherwise rare medical conditions that cannot be studied in national population cohorts.

 RECAP preterm will make it possible to investigate the many open questions on long term effects of very preterm birth/very low birth weight going beyond state of the art, for example:

-- Which outcomes are universal results of very preterm birth/ very low birth weight? - Which outcomes are substantilly influenced by other social factors and vary between cohorts? - How early can children at increased risk for long term adverse outcome be identified to provide appropriate interventions? - What should be assessed in childhood and when to predict adult outcome?
+- Which outcomes are universal results of very preterm birth/ very low birth weight? - → Which outcomes are substantilly influenced by other social factors and vary between cohorts? - → How early can children at increased risk for long term adverse outcome be identified to provide appropriate interventions? - → What should be assessed in childhood and when to predict adult outcome?